OliverSimonGH/TransportServiceWales/README.md

 This application has been built for our client, Transport for Wales, as part of our large-team project module.
 It represents the work we have carried out over the last 8 weeks as a group.

-The objective of this application is to provide a cross-platform mobile application that seamlessly allows users to book transport for a desired journey; introducing means of public transport for residents situated in rural areas; namely, passengers that do not have spontaneous access to commercial, fixed-schedule transport.
+The objective of this project is to provide a cross-platform mobile application that seamlessly allows users to book transport for a desired journey; introducing means of public transport for residents situated in rural areas; namely, passengers that do not have spontaneous access to commercial, fixed-schedule transport.
 Through the IRT app, Transport for Wales in conjunction with the Welsh Government seeks to improve transport connectivity, employability and directly influence economical growth.

 ## Build Status